JulienDavat/sage-engine/README.rowid.md

 #
-#
 # For the extension Bind rowid, for contexts
 #

-See qbind.sparql for example
+See `qbind.sparql` for example

-A dummy dataset context.ttl is in test/data
+A dummy dataset context.ttl is in `./test/data`
-It has been generated with test/data/picontext.pi ttl2hdt has been done with rdf2hdt (in java)
+It has been generated with `./tests/data/picontext.pi` ttl2hdt has been done with rdf2hdt (in java)

 Then, SaGe has been extended with a new iterator:
-./sage/query_engine/iterators/bindrow.py
+`./sage/query_engine/iterators/bindrow.py`
-As a new iterator exist, the saved plan is changed and protobuf has been updated with the new operator see ./sage/query_engine/protobuf/iterors.proto.
-The iterators_pb2.py has been regenerated to handle the presence of the new operator.
+As a new iterator exist, the saved plan is changed and protobuf has been updated with the new operator see `./sage/query_engine/protobuf/iterors.proto`.
+The `iterators_pb2.py`has been regenerated to handle the presence of the new operator.

 Next, the query parser has been modified to recognize the "bind rowid" syntax and insert the BindRowIterator in the generated pipeline.
 You can see it by:
+`
 mac-molli-2019:sage-engine molli-p$ python3 explain.py  -q qbind.sparql -d swdf.hdt
 http://example.org/rowid
 ------------